-OPENING WIDTH - As the door overlaps each side by 55mm or more, the door should be 110mm wider than the opening.
+OPENING WIDTH - As the door overlaps each side by 25mm or more, the door should be 50mm wider than the opening.
 A wider door can be fitted as long as additional sideroom and fixing is available.
-Refer drawing S01E to S03E.
+If the door is too narrow, the opening should be reduced by fitting jambs to the inside of the opening.

 OPENING HEIGHT - The door will fit any opening height up to the marked door size (the guides can be cut to suit).
-After installation the walk-in clearance, under the door when installed, will be reduced by approximately 80mm to allow access to the handle.
+After installation the walk-in clearance, under the door when installed, will be reduced by approximately 80mm.